pdonis/simpleblog3/README.md

   on the To Do list; currently simpleblog is only tested with English ASCII text.

+- The ``paginate`` extension allows splitting sources with many entries into multiple pages.

 - The ``quote`` extension adds quoted versions of all URLS found in the blog's metadata.
 I added this because I link to the W3C HTML validator for my blog's index page, which wants